How much do you know about your skin?

 The precise balance and diversity of species that make up a healthy skin varies from body site to site and when upset can lead to infections and skin disorders.

-Since 2008 the Human Microbiome Project has looked at microbes in five areas of skin, the nostrils, mouth, gut, and, vagina.
+Since 2008 the Human Microbiome Project has looked at microbes in five areas of skin, the nostrils, mouth, gut, vagina, and urogenital tract.
 Moist regions such as the navel or armpits harbour Staphylococcus and Corynebacteria species.
 Sebaceous (oily) sites have different bacteria, commonly Cutibacterium acnes which influences sebum production.
 When it’s out of balance it is linked with acne.
 Dry areas are more diverse and changeable.
 What this research reveals is that skin microbes have benefits. e.g. Staphylococcus epidermidis produces a secretion that reduces inflammation and speeds wound healing.
 S. epidermidis also inhibits the highly pathogenic S. aureus, resistant strains of which cause hospital-acquired infections known “MRSA.”

 What was strange and most surprising, was that most molecules on the skin are newly discovered and previously unknown, which illustrates just how much there is still to know about our amazing skin.